Nicholas-Campbell/NVG-CPC/USAGE.md

 ##### `get_file_id_diz(INT UNSIGNED filepath_id)`

-Create and return the `file_id.diz` file that is used by ZIP files in the NVG Amstrad CPC software archive.
+Return the contents of the `file_id.diz` file that is used by ZIP files in the NVG Amstrad CPC software archive.

 For example, if the game *Roland on the Ropes* has a filepath ID number of 2369, the following query will return a string which will look something like the result below: